bsantanad/hugo-blog/content/posts/2021-04-29-ownership-rust.md

 of the `String::from("hello")` pointer, the new owner is `b`.

-What actually happens has to do with pointers, at the start of the code we are telling `a` to point to an address of memory that has the characters _hello_, then we are telling `b` to point to the same address.
-Then both variables will be pointing at the same address of memory. _What will happen when both variables go out of scope?_ Rust will try to free the memory, but which memory will it free first? `a` or `b`? and if it frees either of them first, then when it frees the next one, how is he going to free some address
+What actually happens has to do with pointers, at the start of the code we are telling `a` to point to a memory address that has the characters _hello_, then we are telling `b` to point to the same address.
+Then both variables will be pointing at the same address. _What will happen when both variables go out of scope?_ Rust will try to free the memory, but which memory will it free first? `a` or `b`? and if it frees either of them first, then when it frees the next one, how is he going to free some address